12345Mandy/PartnerMatching/README.md

 * Outputs websites, videos, articles, related to topic to user in a UI
   * Explanation: the resources given to the user should be easily accessible and the user should be able to select which resources they would like to use
   * Challenge: presenting the results in an intuitive format and doing so while accommodating different types of outputs

+**HTA Approval (dpark20):** Idea approved but I would be wary of trying to find resources.
+It might be more challenging than you think depending on what scope you're working at.

 ### Idea 3: Recipe Recommendation